Jean-Philippe Rameau: Later years, 1733–1764

 In 1753, La Poupelinière took a scheming musician, Jeanne-Thérèse Goermans, as his mistress.
 The daughter of harpsichord maker Jacques Goermans, she went by the name of Madame de Saint-Aubin, and her opportunistic husband pushed her into the arms of the rich financier.
 She had La Poupelinière engage the services of the Bohemian composer Johann Stamitz, who succeeded Rameau after a breach developed between Rameau and his patron.
 By then, however, Rameau no longer needed La Poupelinière's financial support and protection.

 Rameau pursued his activities as a theorist and composer until his death.
 He lived with his wife and two of his children in his large suite of rooms in Rue des Bons-Enfants, which he would leave every day, lost in thought, to take a solitary walk in the nearby gardens of the Palais-Royal or the Tuileries.
 Sometimes he would meet the young writer Chabanon, who noted some of Rameau's disillusioned confidential remarks: "Day by day, I'm acquiring more good taste, but I no longer have any genius" and "The imagination is worn out in my old head; it's not wise at this age wanting to practise arts that are nothing but imagination."

 Rameau composed prolifically in the late 1740s and early 1750s.
 After that, his rate of productivity dropped off, probably due to old age and ill health, although he was still able to write another comic opera, Les Paladins, in 1760.
-That was due to be followed by a final tragédie en musique, Les Boréades but, for unknown reasons, the opera was never produced and did not get a proper staging unil the late 20th century.
+That was due to be followed by a final tragédie en musique, Les Boréades but, for unknown reasons, the opera was never produced and did not get a proper staging until the late 20th century.
 Rameau died on 12 September 1764 after suffering from a fever, thirteen days before his 81st birthday.
 At his bedside, he objected to a song being sung.
 His last words were, "What the devil do you mean to sing to me, priest?
 You are out of tune."
 He was buried in the church of St. Eustache, Paris on the same day of his death.
 Although a bronze bust and red marble tombstone were erected in his memory there by the Société de la Compositeurs de Musique in 1883, the exact site of his burial remains unknown to this day.